-- What performance measures exist presently for the completion of specific case processes (e.g. meetings with probationers, collateral contacts, and timely completion of reports)? - Has the probation department clearly articulated a set of client outcomes? - What measures exist for the achievement of successful client outcomes? - What measures exist for the case assignment and caseload standards? - Do client outcomes drive probation practice and activities? - Do treatment providers know what outcomes are expected of their interventions with probationers? - How are client outcomes identified in the individual case (intermediate- and long-term outcomes)? - What results are achieved by the current programs and practices? - Are the programs and practices of the probation department the best that can be provided and are the programs carried out in an effective manner? - How do the practices relate to national standards for delivery of probation services?
+- What performance measures exist presently for the completion of specific case processes (e.g. meetings with probationers, collateral contacts, and timely completion of reports)? - Has the probation department and court clearly articulated a set of client outcomes? - What measures exist for the achievement of successful client outcomes? - What measures exist for the case assignment and caseload standards? - Do client outcomes drive probation practice and activities and court policy and process? - Do treatment providers know what outcomes are expected of their interventions with probationers? - How are client outcomes identified in the individual case (intermediate- and long-term outcomes)? - What results are achieved by the current programs and practices? - Are the programs and practices of the probation department the best that can be provided and are the programs carried out in an effective manner? - How do the practices relate to national standards for delivery of probation services and court administration?

-To determine whether a department is focused on the achievement of intermediate outcomes in addition to recidivism, the key sources of information will be its own internal performance reports, responses from the employee survey, and interviews with key stakeholders.
-While recidivism cannot be ignored since it relates to the public's expectation regarding the role of the system and public safety, there are a number of other factors that influence whether the juvenile commits additional offenses.
-In fact, intermediate outcomes

-(e.g. enrollment in school, paying restitution, entering into treatment) may be more directly related to the performance of the juvenile justice system (Thomas, NCJJ, 2006, p.
+To determine whether probation and courts are focused on the achievement of intermediate outcomes in addition to recidivism, the key sources of information will be its own internal performance reports, responses from the employee survey, and interviews with key stakeholders.
+While recidivism cannot be ignored since it relates to public expectation regarding the role of the system and public safety, there are a number of other factors that influence whether the youth commits additional offenses.
+In fact, intermediate outcomes (e.g. enrollment in school, paying restitution, entering into treatment) may be more directly related to the performance of the youth justice system (Thomas, NCJJ, 2006, p.
 3 citing Petersilia, 1993 and Dilulio, 1991).

-Determining how a department measures worker performance can be accomplished by looking at the reporting measures it uses for overall departmental performance and by looking at the performance review instrument for probation officers.
+Determining how a probation department and its key youth justice affiliates measures worker performance can be accomplished by looking at the reporting measures it uses for overall departmental performance and by looking at the performance review instrument for probation officers and court personnel.
 Often, the performance indicators will focus primarily on the measurement of case processes (e.g. number of monthly contacts, timely completion of reports, other timely completion of forms, etc.).
 A related issue is consistency in the measurement of performance.
-This refers to whether the standards that constitute good performance are clear throughout a department and whether the performance measures are consistently applied by each supervisor using tools that reflect those standards.
+This refers to whether the standards that constitute good performance are clear throughout a department/agency and whether the performance measures are consistently applied by each supervisor using tools that reflect those standards.
 "Performance measures tell us where the organization is relative to its goals, how well the organization is doing, and point to things that can improve the organization's effectiveness.
 Ultimately, we measure to improve the performance."
 (Thomas, NCJJ, 2006, pp. 2-3)

-Whether a department has a clearly articulated set of outcomes can be determined through the employee survey responses and in group interviews with supervisors and probation officers.
-A department may have in place several documents that identify desired outcomes for probationers in the individual service plans, probation conditions, and recommendations to the court.
+Whether probation and the court has clearly articulated a set of outcomes can be determined through the employee survey responses and in group interviews with supervisors and probation officers and court staff.
+Probation may have in place several documents that identify desired outcomes for probationers in the individual service plans, probation conditions, and recommendations to the court.
 The key is to determine whether the probation officers themselves can articulate the outcomes they seek for probationers and then make sure that the documents, tools, and activities they utilize direct their performance toward achievement of the articulated outcomes.
+Additionally, the coordination and integration of expectations for system performance and youth outcomes with the court is critical to the achievement of goals and outcomes.

-The Probation System Review can utilize an exercise with the department managers and supervisors to determine how worker performance and its measurement are related to desired outcomes.
+The System Review can utilize an exercise with the probation managers and supervisors and court staff to determine how worker performance and its measurement are related to desired outcomes.
 The steps of that exercise are detailed as follows: